eclipse-zenoh/zenoh-c/docs/concepts.rst

 Name Prefixes `z_`, `zc_`, `ze_`
 ================================

-Most functions and types in the C API use the `z_` prefix, which applies to the common zenoh C API (currently Rust-based zenoh-c and pure C zenoh-pico).
 We try to maintain a common API between `zenoh-c` and `zenoh-pico`, such that porting code from one to the other is, ideally, trivial.
-However, due design limitations some functionality might be represented differently (or simply be not available) in either library.
+However, due to design limitations some functionality might be represented differently (or simply be not available) in either library.

+The namespace prefixes are used to distinguish between different parts of the API.

+Most functions and types in the C API use the `z_` prefix, which applies to the core Zenoh API.
+These functions and types are guaranteed to be available in all Zenoh implementations on C (currently, Rust-based zenoh-c and pure C zenoh-pico).

-The `zc_` prefix is used for functions/structs specific to `zenoh-c`. `zenoh-pico` uses the `zp_` prefix for the same purpose.
+The `zc_` prefix identifies API specific to zenoh-c, while zenoh-pico uses the `zp_` prefix for the same purpose.

-The `ze_` prefix identifies functions and types from the `zenoh-ext` Rust library that are not part of the core Zenoh API and therefore are placed in a separate namespace.
-Note, that this functionality might not be fully available in `zenoh-pico`.
+E.g. zenoh-c and zenoh-pico have different approaches to configuration and therefore each have their own set of `zc_config_...` and `zp_config_...` functions.

+The `ze_` prefix is used for the API that is not part of the core zenoh API.
+There is no guarantee that these functions and types are available for both implementations.
+However, when they are provided for both, they should have the same prototype and behavior.
+Typically, these are functions and types provided by the `zenoh-ext` Rust library for zenoh-c and are not available in zenoh-pico.
+However, the data serialization API is implemented in zenoh-pico with the same `ze_` prefix.